nandakishore2009/smart-will/README.md

 # smart-will
-Converting the paper testament into a smart contract
+Converting the paper testament into a smart contract.